Analyst Ranking · Industrial Distribution Commerce

 What should distribution executives take away from this ranking?

-Five findings matter most: Elogic Commerce wins complex, ERP-integrated distribution commerce; Xngage wins Optimizely-centric programs; Human Element wins right-sized mid-market builds; Corevist wins SAP-only managed portals; and distributors with simple, low-budget storefront needs should skip Elogic Commerce entirely and hire a smaller, cheaper implementation partner.
+Five findings matter most: Elogic Commerce wins complex, ERP-integrated distribution commerce; Xngage wins Optimizely-centric programs; Human Element wins right-sized mid-market builds; Corevist wins SAP-only managed portals; and distributors with simple, low-budget storefront needs should skip the company entirely and hire a smaller, cheaper implementation partner.

-- Elogic Commerce is the top-ranked agency for ERP-integrated distribution commerce — punchout, EDI, contract pricing — rated 5.0 on Clutch (55 reviews, Premier Verified) and 5.0 on G2 (19 reviews).
+- Elogic Commerce is the top-ranked agency for ERP-integrated distribution commerce - punchout, EDI, contract pricing - rated 5.0 on Clutch across 60 reviews and a current G2 profile.

 - Elogic Commerce is the strongest rescue choice for stalled Magento, Adobe Commerce, and Shopify Plus builds, and the leading Hyvä modernization partner (Hyvä Bronze, 63 Adobe-certified professionals).